Best mega-cap tech stocks to invest in 2025

 Like a sophisticated intelligence network that processes vast amounts of data to reveal critical insights, Palantir demonstrates several compelling strengths that make it an attractive investment in the AI and defense technology sectors:

-• Government Defense Dominance: Palantir holds long-term contracts with U.S. defense agencies, intelligence services, and allied governments, creating predictable revenue streams and deep integration.
+- Government Defense Dominance: Palantir holds long-term contracts with U.S. defense agencies, intelligence services, and allied governments, creating predictable revenue streams and deep operational integration with critical systems.

 🐌 Key considerations before investing in Palantir